EphemeralElixir/Unplanned/README.md

 Once there, a map will have markers on there that you'll be able to click on to review user information, as well as a "Meet" button to request a meeting.
 If you tap on meet, the user will receive a request to accept or reject the meeting, and a timer will start counting down from 13.

-If they accept, contact information will be shared so the users can connect and meet up for coffee/food/beer.
+If they accept, a video call will pop up on both users browsers to quickly discuss meeting up for coffee/food/beer.

 If they reject, the user will receive a rejection notice and then be able to go back to the map to hang out with someone else.